tiwaribiplav/Getting-and-Cleaning-Data-Assignment/README.md

   CodeBook.md : It describes the variables, the data and the transformations performed to clean the data.

+  week4_peer_gettingdata.R : It describes the steps followed to download the data and get them formatted to be used in the next step i.e. run_analysis.R.

   run_analysis.R : It performs the necessary 5 steps as specified in the course project for Getting and Cleaning Data.
 The steps are:

     1. Merges the training and the test sets to create one data set.